 We read every day during our Reading Workshop time.
-Our goal is to have students reading (eyes on the text) for at least 1 hour each day.
+Our goal is to have students reading (eyes on the text) for about 1 hour each day.
 We try to spend about 30 minutes each day reading at school, and students are expected to read about 30 minutes each night at home.
 During independent reading time, students have time to practice the comprehension skills and strategies that have been taught and modeled during mini-lessons and read-alouds.
 Our curriculum follows the Common Core aligned Reading Units of Study by Lucy Calkins.
 Our Units of Study for the year are:

 An important component of our reading program is that students self select their own reading material.
 Students are encouraged to read books that are a “good fit” for them.
 Readers can use “I PICK” to help them find “good fit books.”